Spain, a big-screen destination

 Scenes from yesteryear...

 Spain's incredible wealth of monuments is a real gold mine for filmmakers.
-The castle in Molina de Aragón, in the province of Guadalajara, witnessed the investigations of Sean Connery in The Name of the Rose.
-Meanwhile, the city of Soria and its surrounding countryside served to recreate the world of Doctor Zhivago.
+The city of Soria and its surrounding countryside served to recreate the world of Doctor Zhivago.
 The filmmaking genius Orson Welles also chose the province of Soria to shoot Chimes at Midnight in the village streets of Calatañazor.
 What's more, some of the battle scenes were filmed inside the city walls of Avila, whose historic centre has the UNESCO World Heritage designation.

 Charlton Heston and Sofia Loren starred in the story of El Cid, the famous medieval Spanish knight, which was shot in places such as Belmonte Castle in the province of Cuenca, Manzanares el Real in the province of Madrid, and the Mediterranean beaches of Peñíscola in Castellón, among others.
 Another castle, Loarre in the province of Huesca, was chosen by Ridley Scott for some scenes in his film Kingdom of Heaven.
 Cabo de Gata Nature Reserve, in Almería, and Plaza de España square, in Seville, were used in the classic film Lawrence of Arabia.
 Clint Eastwood took his first steps in the famous spaghetti western genre in Almería: films such as For a fistful of dollars, For a few dollars more and The Good, the Bad and the Ugly were shot in the Tabernas desert.
 Some of the sets and western towns that were built back then can still be visited to this day.